dexterpuru/leetcode_java/5. Longest Palindromic Substring/algorithm.md

 declaring and operating on R in such a way to help show that the runtime is in fact linear.
-You can see in the pseudo-code that R, C and i are all monotonically increasing, each stepping through the elements in S' and P. (the end condition was also changed slightly to not compute the last elements of P if R is already at the end ; these will necessarily have lengths less than P[C] and can be skipped).
+You can see in the pseudo-code that R, C and i are all monotonically increasing, each stepping through the elements in S' and P. (the end condition was also changed slightly to not compute the last elements of P if R is already at the end; these will necessarily have lengths less than P[C] and can be skipped).

 The use of S' provides a couple of simplifications for the code: it provides a string aligned to P allowing direct use of the pointers in both arrays and it implicitly